An entire movement formed around the idea of "America First," but it quickly died — and with good reason.

 Still — in spite of the past — the pendulum continues to swing.
 And the United States, along with many of its allies, have begun to question the value of these once-treasured, America-saving bonds.

-Next, learn about the life of George Lincoln Rockwell, the founder of the American Nazi Party.
+After reading about the America First movement, learn about the life of George Lincoln Rockwell, the founder of the American Nazi Party.
 Then, read these true stories from Japanese-American internment camps.